realA10001986/VSR/README.md

 ##### &#9654; Places without a WiFi network

-If no TCD is present, keep your VSR operating in AP-mode.
+In this case and with no [Time Circuits Display](https://tcd.out-a-ti.me) at hand, keep your VSR operating in AP-mode.

 If you have a [Time Circuits Display](https://tcd.out-a-ti.me), you can connect your VSR to the TCD's own WiFi network.
-Click on "WiFi Configuration" and either select "TCD-AP" from the top of the page or enter "TCD-AP" under *Network name (SSID)*.
+Run the TCD in AP-Mode, and on your VSR's Config Portal, click on "WiFi Configuration" and either select "TCD-AP" from the top of the page or enter "TCD-AP" under *Network name (SSID)*.
 If you password-proteced your TCD-AP, enter this password below.
 See [here](#car-setup) for more details.

 After completing WiFi setup, your VSR is ready for use; you can also continue configuring it to your personal preferences through the Config Portal.